-The Windy Deuce Fire has 40,000 acres burned; zero homes lost with 20 percent containment.
+The Windy Deuce Fire has burned 142,000 acres with 55% containment.

-Ochiltree County: Mandatory evacuation orders have been issued for residents from HWY 83 North to South River Road, to the Ochiltree County line.
+Ochiltree County: Mandatory evacuation orders remain in effect for residents from HWY 83 North to South River Road, to the Ochiltree County line.

-Oldham County: The Boys Ranch has been evacuated to the Vega Community Center due to fires out West.
+Oldham County: The Boys Ranch has been evacuated to the Vega Community Center due to fires out west.

-The Magenta Fire has 2,000 acres burned; zero homes lost with 10 percent containment.
+The Magenta Fire has burned 2,500 acres with 40% containment.

 Potter County: Potter County issued a Letter to the Governor requesting a declaration of a state of emergency on February 27.
-A mandatory evacuation order has been issued for Mesilla Park and a shelter is open at 1330 NW 18th Street.
+A mandatory evacuation order was issued for Mesilla Park and a shelter is open at 1330 NW 18th Street.
 The city of Amarillo issued a disaster declaration on February 27.
 First Methodist Church of Amarillo has announced that the church is open to evacuees.